Vestidas de azul

-Vestidas de azul is a Spanish drama television series billed as a follow-up to Veneno.
+Vestidas de azul is a Spanish drama television miniseries billed as a follow-up to Veneno.
 The series is based on the book Vestidas de azul: Análisis social y cinematográfico de la mujer transexual en los años de la Transición Española by Valeria Vegas.

 Plot

 Two years after the death of Cristina Ortiz, Valeria Vegas finds a VHS tape of documentary film Vestida de azul, inspiring her to write a new work about the lives of the six trans women featured in the documentary.